Binita-subedi/Proshore_Bootcamp/Es6/README.md

 ## Default Function paramater

-Default function parameters allow named parameter to be initialized with default values if no value or undefinrd is passed.
+Default function parameters allow named parameter to be initialized with default values if no value or undefined is passed.

+## Rest Parameter

+Rest parameter is an improved way to handle function parameter, allowing us to more easily handle various input as parameters in a function.
+The rest parameter syntax allows us to represent an indefinite number of arguments as an array.